awsdocs/amazon-cloudfront-developer-guide/doc_source/viewing-cloudfront-metrics.md

 You can customize the graphs by doing the following:
 + To change the time range for the information displayed in the graphs, choose 1h \(1 hour\), 3h \(3 hours\), or another range, or specify a custom range\.
-+ To change how often CloudFront updates the information in the graph, choose the down arrow next to the refresh icon, and then choose a refresh interval\.
++ To change how often CloudFront updates the information in the graph, choose the down arrow next to the refresh icon, and then choose a refresh rate\.
 The default refresh rate is 1 minute, but you can choose 10 seconds, 2 minutes, or other options\.

 To view CloudFront graphs in the CloudWatch console, choose **Add to dashboard**\.